jskopek/dotvim/README.md

 - vim-sensible: A number of basic configuration options to make vim a little more sane
 - vim-flake8: Press the <F7> command to run the current file through the flake8 syntax and style checker
+- vim-fugitive: Includes handy git integration, such as the ':Ggrep' project search

 Requirements
 ============